zaheerAamir/zaheerAamir/README.md

 - 👋 Hi, I’m @zaheerAamir
 - 👀 Right now i’m looking for a internship to get some industry level experience
-- 🚀 I'm interested in working with javascript frameworks for now.Like React
+- 🚀 I'm interested in working with javascript frameworks for now.Like React and Next.JS
-- 💻 I'm also looking forward to learn .NET frameworks so if u have any tips pls contact me my contact information will be down below.
 - 📫 How to reach me : aamirzaheer95@gmail.com

 <!---